DR Ultra: Linear channel

 Ultra Nyt was the channel's kid-friendly news programme, presented by Inge Thorup and Jonas Madsen, among others.
-Other programmes included the game show Kvit eller dobbelt, a children's spin-off of a historic game show (the Danish adaptation of The $64,000 Question) that had been carried for four times between the 1950s and the 90s.
-Gepetto News also aired on the network, though less often.
+Other programmes included the game show Kvit eller dobbelt, a children's spin-off of a historic game show that had been carried for four times between the 1950s and the 1990s, which was a Danish adaptation of The $64,000 Question.
+Gepetto News also aired on the network, though with less frequency.

-In 2020 (already as a digital-only channel) Ultra smider tøjet received international attention (and criticism) for showing naked adult bodies to children.

-Closure of the linear channel
+Streaming channel

-In 2015, DR's general director, Maria Rørbye Rønn, wrote in a column that the 7-12 demographic was watching Disney Channel, YouTube and Netflix more than DR Ultra.
+In 2015, DR's general director, Maria Rørbye Rønn, wrote in a column that the 7–12 demographic was watching Disney Channel, YouTube and Netflix more than DR Ultra.
+Rørbye Rønn emphasized that the platform needed to increasingly engage with its young viewers digitally in order to remain relevant.
 As a result of cost-cutting measures at DR approved in 2018, the channel was set to close in 2020.
-DR Ultra was subsequently replaced by an online channel on its streaming service DRTV.
-In line with the changes, the target audience changed from 7-12 to 9-14.
-The channel closed on 2 January 2020 alongside DR3 and DR K.
+DR Ultra was subsequently replaced by an online channel on its streaming service, DRTV.
+The linear channel closed on 2 January 2020 alongside DR3 and DR K.

-Logos and identities

-March 2013-2017

-At that time, DR Ultra had no logo.